Top Banks in Russia

 Established in 1860, the Central Bank of Russian Federation acts as the central monetary authority of Russia.
 The Russian central bank formulates accounting rules for banks in Russia.
 It also performs the following functions:

-According to Moody’s, Russia’s banking system is stable due to the improving economy, moderating credit costs, recovery in the capital buffers of banks in Russia, and the government’s increased support for systematically important banks.
+According to Moody’s, banks in Russia are stable due to the improving economy, moderating credit costs, recovery in the capital buffers of banks in Russia, and the government’s increased support for systematically important banks.

-For anyone considering a banking career in Russia, this list will is a helpful guide on where to start.
+For anyone considering a banking career in Russia, this list of top banks in Russia is a helpful guide on where to start.
 To learn more, see our list of financial institutions.

 Sberbank is a state-owned bank and is headquartered in Moscow.
 Established in 1841, the bank provides financial services to retail and corporate clients in Russia.
 It is also present in 22 countries, serving 145.6 million clients and employing 325,000 staff.
-In Russia, it manages 14 regional banks, 79 regional bank branches, and 15,016 branches.
+It manages 14 regional banks in Russia, 79 regional bank branches, and 15,016 branches.

 As of 2016, total assets of the bank were US$443.20 billion and net profit was US$94.67 billion.

-Founded in 1990, VTB Bank provides commercial banking services in Russia, as well as in OECD and other countries.
+Founded in 1990, VTB Bank is one of the primary commercial banks in Russia and operates in OECD and other countries.
 The bank operates through five segments: Corporate-Investment Banking, Mid-Corporate Banking, Retail Business, Treasury, and Other Business.
 Based in Moscow, it employs around 95,000 individuals.

 Currently, VTB oversees 40 full service branches in Russia, as well as 13 bank subsidiaries, three representative offices, two VTB branches, and two VTB Capital branches in other countries.